ZAB-bec/ZAB-bec/README.md

-## 👋 Hi, I'm Tomi
+## 👋 Hi, I'm Tommy

 🔥 Shipping features and roasting bugs since ancient times.
    (Yes, before semicolons were cool.)

 ---

 - Software Engineer by day, bug hunter by night 👨‍💻
 - Writes code that even future me struggles to understand 🧠
-- Powered by caffeine, sarcasm, and occasional existential dread ☕
+- Powered by caffeine, sarcasm, and spontaneous bursts of brilliance ☕
 - Currently optimizing my code... by deleting it 🚀
 - Writing code and dodging bugs like a ninja 📦

-🧙‍♂️ Legend says Tomi once fixed a bug by staring at it until it gave up.
+🧙‍♂️ Legend says Tommy once fixed a bug by staring at it until it gave up.

 ---
 \* <span style="font-size: smaller;"><i>This profile was generated with a little help from an AI companion.</i></span>